 Fine question!
 There are many places to savor great jamón throughout Spain, but if you’re in Madrid, check out the famed jamón bar, Toma Jamon, or Eat Cured Ham.
-Located in the heart of La Latina, this is a particularly popular place to meet and greet, while savoring dozens of perfectly fatty delectables.
-And if your cholesterol radar is buzzing right now, don’t fret, because much of the jamón’s fat is oleic acid, a monounsaturated fatty acid that has been proved to lower LDL cholesterol and raise HDL cholesterol.
+Located in the heart of La Latina, this is a particularly popular place to meet and greet, while savoring dozens of perfectly fatty delectables alongside Spanish cheese, olives and various other tapas.
+If your cholesterol radar is buzzing right now, don’t fret, because much of the jamón’s fat is oleic acid, a monounsaturated fatty acid that has been proved to lower LDL cholesterol and raise HDL cholesterol.
 In layman’s terms, that means, “savor, enjoy and repeat”!!